DataDog/datadogpy/doc/source/index.rst

 .. module:: datadog

 The :mod:`datadog` module provides
-  - :mod:`datadog.api`: a client for Datadog's HTTP API.
+  - :mod:`datadog.api`: A client for Datadog's HTTP API.
-  - :mod:`datadog.dogstatsd`: a DogStatsd client.
+  - :mod:`datadog.dogstatsd`: A UDP/UDS DogStatsd client.
-  - :mod:`datadog.threadstats`: a DogStatsd client that submits metrics in a worker thread.
+  - :mod:`datadog.threadstats`: A client for Datadog’s HTTP API that submits metrics in a worker thread.